 - 2 cups dried and peeled fava beans

-- 1 small yellow onion (yields about 1 cup, finely diced)
+- 1 medium yellow onion (yields about 1 cup, finely diced)

 - 2 trimmed celery stalks (yields about 1/2 cup finely diced)